Will the Boston Harbor ocean barrier rise again?

 Built on four centuries of filled land, Boston is wildly vulnerable to the next major hurricanes or winter northeasters.
 These risks only accelerate as storms get worse and sea levels rise.
 To their credit, the city and state understood this exposure years ago and have been steadily working away on climate resilience initiatives.
 One project was to consider a grand Boston Harbor barrier that would close off much or all of the harbor against big ocean storms.
 A study led by the University of Massachusetts found, however, that such a barrier would be thoroughly impractical.

 But maybe not.
 William Golden, famous here for kicking off the legal struggles that triggered the harbor cleanup a few decades ago, today launched an open meeting of a Boston Harbor storm surge working group.
-The group’s premise is straightforward: the best defense against the sea is a layered defense that combines a re-thought harbor barrier (to fend off the storms) and relatively modest local measures such as berms and seawalls (to handle sea level rise).
+The group’s premise is straightforward: the best defense against the sea is a layered defense that combines a re-thought harbor barrier (to fend off the storms) and relatively modest local measures such as berms (to handle sea level rise).

 Among points by Golden and his allies: